WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - the pricing is not that bad, **you pay for number of monthly invocations based on a schedule**.

+- the nice this is that **it supports spreading the schedules over a certain time period**.

+  - this should prevent the [_thundering herd problem_](https://en.wikipedia.org/wiki/Thundering_herd_problem) where you flood a given system with events because they all were scheduled for the same time.

 #### Event Manipulation

 - you can **transform the event**.
 This of this picking and choosing which fields you want to forward to given service.